 James Aung and Jessica Wong created this heavily edited version of the original transcript in order to condense, clarify, and clean up the argument.
-They invite you to add comments and suggestions in this document, where you can also see their edits alongside the original transcript.

 I'm going to start by making two claims.
 The first claim is that we generally prefer interventions with more evidential support, all else being equal.
 I hope you find that claim plausible, and I’ll go into detail later about what it means.
 The second claim I’m going to argue for is that having less evidence in favor of a given intervention means that your credences about the effectiveness of that intervention are what I call “low resilience”.

 This second claim has been explored in decision theory to some extent.
 It holds even if your credences about the effectiveness of that intervention are the same value.
 So, if I thought there was a 50% chance that I would get $100, there’s a difference between a low resilience 50% and a high resilience 50%.

 I’m going to argue that, if your credences in a particular domain are low resilience, then the value of information in this domain is generally higher than it would be in a domain where your credences are high resilience.
 And, I’m going to argue that this means in many cases, we should prefer interventions with less evidential support, all else being equal.
 Hopefully, you’ll find that conclusion counterintuitive and interesting.